emine-yildirim/emine-yildirim.github.io/seminar.md

 Infinitesimal wall-and-chamber structures

 Loosely speaking, a wall-and-chamber structure is determined by a set of convex codimension 1 cones (called "walls") in R^n.
 Such structures in particular arise when considering stability conditions for finite-dimensional algebras over fields.
 In this talk, we explain how the "infinitesimal structure" near an accumulation point of walls can be used to define a new wall-and-chamber structure of smaller dimension.
 We then study these new structures over tame hereditary algebras.
 This talk will not assume prior knowledge of stability conditions or of finite-dimensional algebras.

+---

+Colin Krawchuk (University of Cambridge)

+Higher Friezes and Higher AR Theory

+Friezes are patterns of integers that may be viewed as specialisations of cluster variables belonging to an associated cluster algebra.
+More abstractly, one can associate a frieze to each cluster tilting object in a cluster category via the Caldero-Chapoton map.
+Recently McMahon introduced (k,n)-frieze patterns as a generalisation of friezes and showed that clusters in the homogeneous coordinate ring of the Grassmannian could similarly produce (k,n)-friezes.
+In this talk we discuss a representation theoretic connection between higher friezes and higher homological algebra.